pasqal-io/horqrux/docs/index.md

 ```

 A fully differentiable variational circuit is simply a sequence of gates which are applied to a state.
+Lets fit a function using a simple circuit class wrapper.

 ```python exec="on" source="material-block" html="1"
 from __future__ import annotations